alcrene/publish-to-pypi/README.md

 This little resource is my attempt at collating current recommendations, as of August 2023, into the simplest possible path to PyPI publication.
 It provides workflow files & guidelines that I can reuse across multiple projects.
 My hope is that they will also be useful to you, either as⁻is or as a starting point for your own packaging adventure.

 This is **not** a tutorial on publishing to PyPI.
 That would be beside the point, since it would make this short document very much not short.
 Also, there are already multiple tutorials available, which are more likely to stay up to date than whatever I write here.
 My goal here is not for completeness, but maximum concision.
-If this is your first time using these tools, you will need to look them how they work up separately.
+If this is your first time using these tools, you will need to look up how they work separately.

+On the other hand, if you just want to get your package on PyPI as quickly as possible and with minimum fuss, this is the resource for you.
+Just copy a few files into your repo, add the project to PyPI, and you should be good to go.

 ## Assumptions & tool choices